Crushed Your Number Last Year? Here's What You Should Do Now

 - Do your salespeople know when to qualify out opportunities that they don’t belong in or aren’t the right fit?

-- Even if win rates and deal velocity has improved since last year, can you say for certain your reps are selling the entire solution effectively?
+- Even if win rates and deal velocity has improved since last year or the launch of a strategic initiative, can you say for certain your reps are selling the entire solution effectively?
 Are there gaps in what they’re selling, and if so are you or your managers able to pinpoint why?

 - Do your managers have a cadence to regularly inspect deals and coach reps on progressing their deals efficiently?